geoffsee/gsio/README.md

 "When I mention meetings, capture action items as TODOs (P2); if I say 'urgent', make them P1; set focus to the next actionable task and mark completed when I say it's done.
 Keep responses minimal."

 ### Offline Transcription with Whisper

+> Note from author: WhisperCpp was the initial approach for dictation in this project.
+> Switch to MLX for native Apple Silicon support.
+> WhisperCpp may be better supported for arm64/aarch64/x86_64 environments.

 You can transcribe audio locally using Whisper (no network).